aubreynicoll/c-proxy/README.md

 ## Resources
 *Computer Systems: A Programmer's Perspective*, by Randal Bryant & David O'Hallaron, as well as their excellent lectures
 *Beej's Guide to Network Programming*, by Brian "Beej" Hall
 The Linux Man Pages, maintained by Michael Kerrisk
+RFC 1945, by T. Berners-Lee, et al.